 Newcastle Military Show

-The Newcastle Military show is the North East’s leading outdoor military exhibition and we are delighted to be working with the Hoppings fair for 2017.
+The Newcastle Military show is the North East’s leading outdoor military exhibition and was delighted to be working with the Hoppings fair for 2017.
 Come along to get up close and personal with military equipment and meet the Regular and Reserve units in your area.

 Saturday 17th June – 12:30-20:00